-By building momentum, you are creating a world in which you are more productive, more effective and more efficient.
-Momentum helps you get over the initial ‘hurdle’ of not being able to start something.
+By building momentum, you are creating a world in which you are more productive, more effective, and more efficient.
+Momentum helps you get over the initial hurdle of not being able to start something and then pushes you through to the end.
 Momentum helps build positive thinking and energy to help you progress towards your goals.

-1. Just do it
+1. Just Do It

 By taking action, you start to focus your time and energy on the things that matter most.
-It may feel uneasy at first, but the more time and energy you put into doing it the more comfortable you will start to become with it.
+It may feel uneasy at first, but the more time and energy you put into doing it, the more comfortable you will start to become with it.

-2. Schedule it
+2. Schedule It

-Why exactly do you want to go to the gym?
-How would your life look and feel when you lose the 10 pounds that you want to lose?
-If this is not enough, don’t be afraid to reward yourself.
-Reward yourself after each action that you take.
+Why exactly do you want to go to the gym, and how would your life look and feel if you lost the 10 pounds that you want to lose?
+If this is not enough, don’t be afraid to reward yourself after each action that you take.

-3. Learn about it
+3. Learn About It

 For example, if you are struggling to get to the gym, pick up a health and fitness magazine and read up on the different exercises that you can undertake at the gym.
 Learn about the different programs that you can complete or the different classes that you can take part in.